lookgoodkillgood/lgkg-website/content/posts/character_progression_map.md

 ### CP450 - CP550

-You should be doing pretty good in non-DLC veteran dungeons and starting in on some of the more challenging DLC veteran dungeons.
+You should be doing pretty good in non-DLC veteran dungeons and starting in on some of the easier DLC veteran dungeons.
 You'll want to focus on improving your main set of gear to legendary.
 If you're a DPS, you'll want to be hitting around 25k+ DPS.

 ### CP550 - CP720

 At CP550, you should be ready for the easier veteran trials.
+If you're a DPS, you'll want to aim at hitting around 30k+ DPS.

 ### CP720+

 You're ready for the harder veteran trials.
-If you're a DPS, you'll want to be hitting around 35k+ DPS.
+If you're a DPS, you'll want aim at hitting around 35k+ DPS.

 ## After thoughts

+If you're a support role there isn't a lot of guidance on where you should be.
+That's because it's tough to determine.
+Tanks and healers can typically get into harder content at lower levels if they know how to play their character.
+My suggestion is you follow the same kind of trajectory and feel out if you can handle harder content.

-Please remember that all of this is a map.
-You may feel inclined to follow it to the letter but that is not the purpose.
-There are multiple ways to play the game.
-For example, at the time of this writing, I'm over CP700 I haven't done any veteran trials.
+This map isn't intended to be doctrine.
+Feel free to play the game how you want -- that's the beauty of ESO.
+For example, at the time of this writing, I'm over CP700 and I haven't completed a single veteran trial.
 Instead of focusing on veteran trials I decided to create this guild.
-I know there is not a ton of information of healers and tanking which I hope to supplement in the future.
 I hope this helps you navigate the leveling aspects of ESO and any feedback or suggestions are appreciated.

+Wish you all the best!

 Mr. Miagee

+## Update log

+### 12/23/20

+* Fixed bullets under CP160 header.
+* Changed wording on a few things.
+* Made the After thoughts section clearer.
+* Added capital cities for level 45 undaunted dailies